 10 Steps to Find Virtual Assistant Work & Start a Business

 The demand for virtual assistants (VAs) is skyrocketing as businesses outsource administrative tasks.
-If you’re organized, tech-savvy, and detail-oriented, remote VA work is a great way to earn from home.
+If you’re organized, tech-savvy, and detail-oriented, remote virtual assistant work is a great way to earn from home.
 This guide covers how to land VA jobs and turn them into a full-fledged business.

 Woman Working from Home as a Virtual Assistant